Christianq010/vagrant-box-Intro-to-relational-DB/restaurent-menu/README.md

 >>> from database_setup import Base,Restaurant,MenuItem
 ```

-* Remain in the python shell and create the functions below configure our communication with the database
+* Remain in the python shell and create the functions below to configure our communication with the database
 * We create an engine configured to our code execution
 ```
 >>> engine = create_engine ('sqlite:///restaurantmenu.db')
 >>> Base.metadata.bind = engine
 >>> DBSession = sessionmaker(bind = engine)
 ```
-* We create a session and no changes are made to the database until the session has been staged and committed
+* We create a session, the purpose of this ensures no changes are made to the database until the data added has been staged and committed from the session.
 ```
 >>> session = DBSession()
 ```
-* Our first entry into the database (a restaurant)
+* Our first entry into the database (Restaurant)
 ```
 >>> myFirstRestaurant = Restaurant(name = "Pizza Place")
 >>> session.add(myFirstRestaurant)